 During this segment the Awana leaders teach a Bible lesson, clubbers sing and important announcements are made.

 During this segment clubbers work in their individual handbook learning and reciting sections.
 Each handbook contains approximately 90 verses to support Bible truths.

 - Game Time:

 Game Time is the club segment when clubbers are involved in fun games.
 The games encourage Christian sportsmanship, fellowship, cooperation, team spirit and friendship.
 All clubbers are assigned to a color team.
 The color team that accumulates the most points for the night is the winning team.
 All children are expected to participate in game time unless a parent communicates otherwise.

 Awana is for children aged 3 to grade 6 and they can register the first night they attend.

 Ages 3 - 4 meet at the church for the Cubbies program from 7-8pm on Wednesday nights.

-Grades K - 6 meet at Dodge Middle School for the Sparks and T&T programs from 6:45-8:15pm on Wednesday nights.
+Grades K - 6 meet at Akin Elementary School for the Sparks and T&T programs from 6:45-8:15pm on Wednesday nights.

 I would like to welcome you and your child to the Awana Club program at Bible Baptist Church.
 The name AWANA is an acrostic which stands for "Approved Workmen Are Not Ashamed" and is taken from II Timothy 2:15.
 You will find that Awana provides a special place for your children to make new friends, play exciting games, compete in rewarding and challenging contests, receive awards as reinforcement for their good performance and have opportunities to learn and memorize God's Word, the Bible.